MischaU8/yumyum/curves/hide-all-coplanar-curves_j0jyWmzZbpw.md

 yum yum
-Floyd here with a quick tip for hiding all coplanar curves and plasticity to hide all curves that are on the same plane simply select the curve and use the keyboard shortcut H this can be a
+Floyd here with a quick tip for hiding all coplanar curves in Plasticity to hide all curves that are on the same plane simply select the curve and use the keyboard shortcut H this can be a